quotidian-ennui/bitbucket-pr/README.md

                  uuids are added as reviewers.
                  - The PR author will be removed from the potential list of reviewers.
+                 - This will change the PR from draft to ready draft        : Remove all the reviewers and mark as draft

 'squash-msg' | 'squash-merge' | 'approve' | 'unapprove' | 'decline'
 'close-branch' | 'status' | 'ready'